luke-henry-04/BenderModelToLaserCutSVG/README.md

 # BenderModelToLaserCutSVG

-Two simple scripts to turn a blender triangle model into an SVG laser cutter design for irl assembly
+Two simple scripts to turn a blender triangle model into an SVG laser cutter design for irl assembly.
+It's best used on low poly meshes without many tiny triangles, otherwise the assembly gets difficult.

 # How to Use:
 ### Step 1, generating the undistorted, tightly packed UV map